 Advanced IR/RF Remotes with Screens: More Control, More Info

-Moving up the ladder, these remotes often feature small LCD or even color touchscreen displays.
-They can control more devices, sometimes utilizing both IR and radio frequency (RF) signals, which means you don’t always need a direct line of sight to your components.
-The screens help with navigation and programming.
+Advanced remotes often feature small LCD or color touchscreen displays and can control more devices, sometimes utilizing both IR and radio frequency (RF) signals.
+RF signals mean you do not always need a direct line of sight to your components.
+These remotes are ideal for those with a moderately complex setup, such as a receiver, multiple streaming devices, and a gaming console.

 Smart Hub-Based Systems: The Future of Control